Abhaykumar04/Classification_Digit_Recognizer/README.md

 - The digit dataset used in this project is sourced from Seaborn.
 - Special thanks to the scikit-learn library for providing the SVM and logistic regression implementations.

-Feel free to modify this README file to suit your project structure and specific details.